dymmond/edgy/docs/queries/bulk.md

 complete.

 Why?
 Because they are optimized for performance.
 You can however provide `resolve_embed=True` to try to resolve.
-In case or to fail with [`BulkOperationModelsIncompatible`](#bulkoperationmodelsincompatible) when the values/objects provided/retrieved doesn't have all primary keys defined and can't load.
+In case or to fail with [`ResolveEmbedIncompatible`](#ResolveEmbedIncompatible) when the values/objects provided/retrieved doesn't have all keys defined for loading and can't load.

 The returned array is in the same order as the values/objects provided.
 And contains for `bulk_get_or_create` and `bulk_update_or_create` a state flag if this object was created is added.